-The 16 young professionals appointed to the inaugural Panel are listed below (a new Panel is being appointed and will be announced in June 2020).
+The 16 young professionals appointed to the inaugural Panel are listed below (a new Panel was appointed in June 2020).
 The Panel devised their own work plan for their term in office, reflecting particularly on how infrastructure should be planned and delivered to meet the needs of future generations.
 Panel members attended parts of Commission meetings and fed into various policy discussions.

 Highlights of the YPP’s work can be found across these pages, including the ‘Thought Pieces’ which are offered as provocations for reflection on the future of infrastructure, cutting across sectoral boundaries and traditional approaches and offering ideas for the future.

 Across the material on these pages, the YPP explore how infrastructure is a great integrator at best – connecting people and places, supporting local economy and fostering social interaction; while at worst, badly planned or lacking infrastructure leaves communities cut off, whether physically, digitally or socially.

 This is a biography for Matthew Ball

 Matthew grew up in a village outside Ely in Cambridgeshire.
 His interests have always been in science and technology, which he pursued at both GCSE and A Level.
 That led him to undertake a Masters in Electrical Engineering at Durham University, graduating in the summer of 2014.
 He then joined Ofgem on their graduate scheme, covering areas including both energy network regulation and retail protection.
 After the graduate scheme, he took up a permanent role in the networks division of Ofgem, looking at the use of competition within monopoly regulation.

 This is a biography for John Bradburn